What is Telegraph

 * The Utility: Because these signals are delivered as standardized, cryptographic receipts, smart contracts can ingest them directly without human interpretation.
 This enables "Actionable Inference" – where a DeFi protocol can automatically adjust collateral, or an insurance contract can pay out claims, based entirely on the received data.

-**3. The Commodity: Tradeable Tokenized Inference**
+**3. The Commodity: Tradeable Tokenized Intelligence**

 **4. The Interface: The Launch Terminal**